Jamie-GiHu/Turqoise-Bears-Project-Repo/README.md

  JUPYTER NOTEBOOKS

- #Warning: Please run 'JAMIE TAN Speed Camera Cleaning Codes' first before running the Merged Analysis Jupyter Notebook.
- (There is a file that is too big as an output and we are not able to upload the output file to the repository via GitHub.)

  1 x Merged Analysis codes are in notebook named "Merged Analysis Code - Victoria Road Crash"

  2 x Individual files containing cleaning codes used by Tas and Jamie on Demographic analysis and Speed Camera analysis respectively